-I will be approaching this AirPods Max review as someone who was skeptical and wasn't planning to buy a pair.
+I'm approaching this AirPods Max review as someone who was skeptical and wasn't planning to buy a pair.
 I'm just a regular person who wants a good pair of headphones that are comfortable to wear while sitting at my desk and working on a computer for eight or more hours every day.
-I want headphones that have great noise cancellation so I can tune out all environmental distractions and focus on my work, but I can also filter noise in if I need to.
+I want headphones that have great noise cancellation so I can tune out all environmental distractions and focus on my work, but allow me to filter noise in if I need to.
 I want headphones that sound great and really bring out the music that I enjoy listening to.
-I also want headphones that work seamlessly with all of my iPhones, iPads, and Macs (and Apple TV and HomePods if I had any).
+I also want headphones that work seamlessly with my iPhone 12 Pro, 11-inch iPad Pro, and Macs (and Apple TV and HomePods if I had any).

 So do the AirPods Max live up to the hype?